EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 vehicle_quote=#
 ```

-This command is connecting to our new `vehicle-quote-postgres` container and then, from within the container, using the command line client `psql` in order to connect to the database.
+This command is connecting to our new `vehicle-quote-postgres` container and then, from within the container, using the [command line client `psql`](https://www.postgresql.org/docs/13/app-psql.html) in order to connect to the database.

-If you have `psql` installed in your own machine, you use it directly to connect to the PostgreSQL instance running inside the container:
+If you have `psql` [installed](https://www.compose.com/articles/postgresql-tips-installing-the-postgresql-client/) on your own machine, you can use it directly to connect to the PostgreSQL instance running inside the container:

 ```sh
 $ psql -h localhost -U vehicle_quote